-IF your athlete is new to the racing experience or has been in a similar program before, the best program to enroll them in is the WJR COMPETITION PROGRAM.
+IF your athlete is new to ski racing experience or has been in similar programs before, the best program to enroll them in is the SWAT Club team competitions program.
 This program will introduce them to the race event experience and refine their current ski skills.

 PROGRAM TWO is the HS [High School] competition program.

-IF your athlete is currently in high school and participating in the high school's ski race program, you may want to consider our HS competition program.
+IF your athlete is currently in high school and participating in their high school's ski race program, you may want to consider our HS competition program.
 This program allows your athlete to participate in two SWAT practices per week.
-We offer this program, because they most likely have training days they are required to participate in with their high school.
-Our program will offer the six Saturday WJR race competitions experience and a night program that fits into your athlete's weekly schedule.
-They can participate in either the Sunday morning or Tuesday evening practice sessions.
+Learn more under our "Programs" tab above.

-IF your athlete has a some of years of racing experience, is finishing in the top 5 of their class, and is looking for higher competition events to compete in, the USSA competition program may be for them.
-The USSA events require more commitment from the athlete and parents as it involves 2-3 consecutive days of competitions that involve travel around the state of Wisconsin, Illinois, Michigan and Minnesota.
-Your athlete must also pay dues to the USSA and USSA Central organizations for these race events.
+IF your athlete has a some of years of racing experience OR is finishing in the top 5 of their class and is looking for higher competition events to compete in, the USSSA competition program may be for them.
+The USSSA events require more commitment from the athlete and parents as it involves 2-3 consecutive days of competitions that involve travel around the state of Wisconsin, Illinois, Michigan and Minnesota.
+Your athlete will also pay dues to the USSSA and USSSA Central organizations for these race events.